 Get the whole family involved to decorate their snowmen – with a carrot for a nose, black olive eyes, and sun-dried tomato mouths.

-African peanut stew
+Sweet potato peanut stew

-African peanut stew is a one pot meal that can be a starter or main course.
+Sweet potato peanut stew is a one pot meal that can be a starter or main course.
 It’s packed with chickpeas for an extra punch of protein, peanuts, tomatoes, and sweet potatoes.

 This soup is a good make ahead meal, because the flavors only improve with time.